Lazer Creek

 Consult the WMA map online https://georgiawildlife.com/big-lazer-creek-wma because Google Maps doesn't know its way around the WMA roads:

-Park and carry on the river right side of the bridge.
-The surrounding area has been decorated with no trespassing signs, which appears to coincide with recent purchases of adjacent property tracts by fishing/hunting businesses.
+River left downstream side of the bridge works well.
+I've used river right side on most occasions but the slick, steep riverbank makes for a difficult launch.
+The area surrounding the river right side has been decorated with no trespassing signs, which appears to coincide with recent purchases of adjacent property tracts by fishing/hunting businesses.
 The DNR have been notified that the signs are located in the public right-of-way beside the road.

 Big Lazer Creek WMA land begins here and continues on river right for the remainder of the run.